When to Start Your Seeds

 A pop-up-style cover protects transplants from spring chills.

 Start earlier: Seeds take longer to germinate and plants grow more slowly when air and soil temperatures are cool (below 70 degrees F).
 If you plan to start your seeds in a cool basement or cool bedroom, you may want to shift your whole schedule a week or two earlier.

 You can see on my schedule that I start some greens and broccoli at the end of February.
 That's because these seedlings get planted outside about a month before the last frost date.
-If you have a cold frame or greenhouse, or if you use row covers or water-filled teepees, you can plant tender seedlings several weeks before the last frost date.
+If you have a cold frame or greenhouse, — or if you use other season-extending techniques, such as row covers or pop-up covers — you can plant tender seedlings several weeks before the last frost date.
 Just count back from that expected planting date to get the right date to sow your seeds.

 Start later: If you grow your seedlings in a greenhouse or an especially warm room (more than 70 degrees F.), you should cut a week or more out of your schedule.
 Heat promotes rapid growth, and you could find yourself with giant plants that are ready for the garden before warm weather arrives.

 I hope you find this information helpful rather than intimidating.
 I find making up a schedule ahead of time makes it easy to figure out what I should be planting each week.
 When you start transplanting into the garden, write a few notes on your schedule so you can make adjustments next season.
 Remember that every year will be a little different and you'll never get it exactly right.
 But for me, that unpredictability is part of what makes gardening fun.